model4s/model4s/README.md

 )
 ```

+Annotation `ModelFree` is a marker for single point of `base model` configuration,
+you cat treat `Person` class as full join of model for code generation, in this situation it's `Dao` and `Dto`.
+It will generate companion object for class `Person` with nested case classes for models, so you can call it in
+the next way: `Person.Dao` and `Person.Dto`.

 After business layer/DAO/DTO moving towards to the gateway of your App - `HTTP REST APIs`, now you want to describe
 entities for serving HTTP requests/responses: